JoshuaWise/jellypromise/README.md

 ##### *static* Promise.iterate(*iterable*, [*callback*]) -> *promise*

 Asynchronously iterates through each value in `iterable`, in order, and invokes the `callback` function for each value.
-Promises yielded by `iterable` are awaited before their values are passed to the next invocation of `callback`.
+Promises yielded by `iterable` are awaited for before their values are passed to the next invocation of `callback`.
 If `callback` returns a promise, the next iteration is delayed until that promise resolves.

 `Promise.iterate` returns a promise that is resolved when `iterable` is done being iterated through.
 Its fulfillment value is always `undefined`.